omergulen/awesome-tdd/README.md

 ## React Native

 ### Guides React Native
-- [Learn TDD in React Native](https://learntdd.in/react-native/) - A short tutorial applying the outside-in style of TDD to React Native.
-By Josh Justice.
+- [Learn TDD in React Native](https://learntdd.in/react-native/) - A short tutorial applying the outside-in style of TDD to React Native by Josh Justice.

 ## Ruby